carfirst125/portfolio/next_purchasing_forecast/README.md

 #### Overview

-Predicting when customer returns is very important.
-This supports you in deciding which group of customers prior to interact, based on forecasting of their return day.
+Predicting when customer returns to purchase is very important.
+This forecast supports in deciding which group of customers priors to interact, based on anticipating their next purchasing date.

 #### General Block Diagram

+This is the simple block digram of train and query model.

 ![alt text](https://github.com/carfirst125/portfolio/blob/main/next_purchasing_forecast/images/Overview.png?raw=true)

 #### EDA

+The Exploratory Data Analysis (EDA) is the crucial steps that let you understand the data, therefore having relevant solution including choosing machine learning algorithm and features.

+This begin with finding ourliers and get rid of unreal accounts.

 ![alt text](https://github.com/carfirst125/portfolio/blob/main/next_purchasing_forecast/images/EDA.png?raw=true)